vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 13.6 Residential Solar Considerations
 Despite these drawbacks, it can still make a lot of sense73 to invest in solar photovoltaics for the home.
 We'll explore sizing and cost in this section.

-[^73]: The author runs most of his house from an off-grid PV system he built: a solar en- thusiast when it comes down to it.
+[^73]: The author runs most of his house from an off-grid PV system he built: a solar enthusiast when it comes down to it.
 13.6.1 Configurations
 A typical household uses much or most of its energy when the sun is not shining: lighting, cooking, evening entertainment, charging an electric vehicle, etc. To get around this, the system would need to have local storage,[^74] or be tied to the regional electrical grid so that excess production can be exported in the daytime and electricity produced by the utility used at night or when household demand exceeds solar production.
 The overwhelming majority of solar installations in the U.S. are grid tied, and very few mess with batteries, which can double the cost of a system and need replacement before the system has paid for itself in electricity bill savings.
 Box 13.4: Disappointing Dependence